 The scheme is available in England, Scotland, Wales, and Northern Ireland, but unavailable in the Channel Islands.
 The Office For Zero Emission Vehicles (OZEV) manages the WCS, while the Driver and Vehicle Licensing Agency (DVLA) facilitates it.

-The Workplace Charging Scheme is available to businesses, public sector organizations, and charities that are eligible to apply or make a claim.
+The Workplace Charging Scheme is available to businesses, public sector organisations, and charities that are eligible to apply or make a claim.

 The grant will cover 75% of the costs of purchasing and installing an electric vehicle chargepoint; including VAT, and is limited to: